yunus-h/Unit-1-browser-based-game-project/README.md

 The link: https://yunus-h.github.io/chicken-crossing-the-road-game/

 ![game layout](images/start.png)
 After a long day of working as a software engineer, this chicken is happy to finally go home.
 But wait!
 He lives across the street and there are lots of cars!
 Let's help this chicken cross the road!
-If the chicken gets home safely, it's a win, but if it gets hit by a car, it's a loss!
+If the chicken gets home safely, it's a win, but if he gets hit by a car, it's a loss!

 ![the game is on](images/chickenrun.png)